fsanvr/Stickers-Shop/README.md

 heroku open
 ```

+after these steps, you can start the local server and have already launched the site

 # at the end

 this project should be considered precisely as mastering the basic principles of web development, a lot has not been completed or not done at all, but...
-I think everything will be fine
+I think everything will be fine :D